Full Guidelines

 The Public Health Agency of Canada provided the following statement:

-When the temporary pause of the work of the Task Force was announced in March 2025, some guidelines, such as the Recommendation on screening adults for depression using a screening tool, had already undergone interest holder review and were submitted for publication.
-This is the last guideline to be published from the current Task Force as per guidance from the Public Health Agency of Canada.
+When the temporary pause of the work of the Task Force was announced in March 2025, some guidelines, such as the Recommendations on interventions for tobacco smoking cessation in adults in Canada, had already undergone stakeholder review and were submitted for publication.
+These finalized guidelines will continue through the publication process as per guidance from the Public Health Agency of Canada.